isard-vdi/isard-vdi.github.io/index.md

 #### Success use case

-We are currently developing new features and continuosly testing it in a real production environtment with more than 900 users in system using it.
+We are currently developing new features and continuosly testing it in a real production environtment with more than 900 users and more than 1400 virtual desktops in system using it.

 ### Authors
 + Josep Maria Viñolas Auquer